Skip to main content

 4. Appropriate time horizon – The market’s expected resolution date should fall within the series’ intended duration.
 A 2026 series should not include markets that resolve in 2030.

-Market selection follows systematic, rules-based criteria — not discretionary judgment.
+Market selection follows systematic, rules-based criteria – not discretionary judgment.
 The selection methodology is designed to be reproducible and auditable.
+The full eligibility thresholds and the weighting formula are published in Market Selection & Weighting.

 Composition Versioning